COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 - Prepare app for peer testing (bug fixes)
 - Welcome peer feedback and begin working on implementing changes based on said feedback

-## Bug fixes

-- [x] Handle routing when user is linked to a post that no longer exists -

 ### Completed Tasks

 <!--